sparcules/Spark_Pixels/README.md

       *     -------------    -------------  ------- ---------  --------   */
          {  OFF,             "OFF",             0,      0,      FALSE  },
          {  COLORALL,        "COLORALL",        1,      0,      FALSE  },
+         // Insert new modes here
          {  NEW_MODE_1,      "New Mode 1",      0,      4,      FALSE  },
-         {  NEW_MODE_2,      "New Mode 2",      1,      0,      TRUE   },
+         {  NEW_MODE_2,      "New Mode 2",      2,      0,      TRUE   },
    };
  ```

 7. If your mode is using Switches, add that same modeID name to the **switchTitleStruct[]** array.
-The number of switch titles entered here should match the number entered in the modeStruct[] array above.
+The number of switch titles entered here should match the number entered in the modeStruct[] array above. i.e. Lets look at the NEW_MODE_1 example below.
+We entered 4 in the #Switches column above.
+So now we need to enter in titles for the 4 switches below.

  ```
    /* ======================= ADD ANY REQUIRED SWITCH TITLES HERE ======================= */